Richard T. Williams

 For many years the statue had faced McMurdo Station (below left, 1959 photo from Bill Staskel), but after the rededication she was turned around to face north out over McMurdo Sound toward where Williams was lost (below right, 2003 photo by Seth White).

-And a postscript: at right is a memorial sign that was at Williams Field in the 1960's...it has since disappeared, it was not in evidence during my first visit in 1972.
+And a postscript: at left is a memorial sign that was at Williams Field in the 1960's (US Navy photo, date unknown).
+It has since disappeared and was not in evidence during my first visit in 1972.